OPS445-Students-Summer2025/OPS445NAA-S25-NAA-Group-5/README.md

 ## 🔧 Setup

-This will download your **Netnetwork_configuration_tool.py** locally, allowing you to run them on your command prompt.
+This will download your **Network_configuration_tool.py** locally, allowing you to use them on your command prompt.

 ### 1. Clone your repository into your console using SSH: